 In 2015 Fowler opened his own football academy called The Fowler Education and Football Academy (Fefa) which is a college for students aged 16-19 who who ‘want an outstanding education, a top class football academy or both‘.

 He has also founded his own property academy which aims to give students the education and tools to take control of their financial future through wise investments in the property market.

 In February 2017, Fowler was a contestant in the Channel 4 reality show The Jump joining fellow celebrities and ex sportsmen Sir Bradley Wiggins, Jason Robinson, Gareth Thomas and Louis Smith.

-Fowler was the third celebrity to be elliminated from the competition.
+Fowler was the third celebrity to be eliminated from the competition.

-In June 2017, Fowler completed his UEFA Pro Licence which is for elite level coaches who wish to work in the Premier League and Footbal League.
+Later that year, he completed his UEFA Pro Licence which is for elite level coaches who wish to work in the Premier League and Football League.